sb8244/elixir-conf-training/README.md

 ## Section 3 - Part 1

-In this section you will be exploring metrics collection via telemetry
+In this section you will be exploring metrics collection via telemetry.

-1.)
-A Simple Event
+### 1. A Simple Event

 (Telemetry Documentation)[https://github.com/beam-telemetry/telemetry]

-open the console and produce and event using the following command
+Open the console and produce an event using the following command

 ```
-Example2.Metrics.ExampleMetricsProducer.emit_simple
+Example2.Metrics.ExampleMetricsProducer.emit_simple()
 ```

 Checkout `Example2.Metrics.ExampleMetricsHandler` to see how that event is being handled